klausbrunner/solarpositioning/README.md

 System.out.println(events.alwaysBelow()); // continuous night
 ```

-To use Grena3 instead, create the calculator with `SolarEvents.grena3()`.
-Both calculators
+To use Grena3 for events, create the calculator with `SolarEvents.grena3()`.
-are immutable and reusable.
 Grena3 is faster but less accurate, and supports only 2010–2110.
 A custom solar model can implement the single-method `SolarEvents.PositionProvider` interface
 and be passed to `new SolarEvents(provider, firstYear, lastYear)`.
 It supplies unrefracted
 elevation and local hour angle; the event search and result types stay the same.